Choosing and getting started in the US region

 Step 4: Teammates can now bind the project more easily using shared configuration

-Follow the procedure described in First-time connection setup for shared binding.
+Follow the procedure described in the Connected mode setup article.

 Using the Web API